kissmetrics/km-support/_posts/2012-11-04-people-search.md

 ![Person Search 02][ss02]

-On the KISSmetrics People tab, click on the “Add a condition” button to start creating your Group.
+On the Kissmetrics People tab, click on the “Add a condition” button to start creating your Group.

 ![Person Search 03][ss03]